What is Unexploded Ordnance (UXO)?

 Practice ammunition often contains explosive substances.
 Even though this substance is a fraction of the size that would be used in fully operational items of ordnance, it can still be incredibly dangerous.

-For example, RAF Cowden on the East Yorkshire coast was used as a combined artillery and field firing range from the 1940s through to 1998.
+For example, the former air weapons range at RAF Cowden on the East Yorkshire coast was used as a combined artillery and field firing range from the 1940s through to 1998.
 It is thought that over 2.5 million items of ammunition were expended on the range during training exercises over the years.
 Today, Brimstone has a permanent presence on site, managing the UXO contamination on behalf of the MOD.
 We’ve found that 20% of the practice bombs contain phosphorus and are still live!
 If a member of the public took one of these items of UXO home, there is a risk of the item becoming unstable and detonating, causing serious damage.

 What are some examples of UXO?